CC2m2/learn-web/mdn/Asynchronous_JavaScript.md

 #### Including a timestamp

-The actual callback passed to the `requestAnimationFrame()` function can be given a parameter, too: a timestamp value, that _represents the time since the `requestAnimationFrame()` started running_. regardless of how fast or slow your device might be.
+The actual callback passed to the `requestAnimationFrame()` function can be given a parameter, too: a timestamp value(时间戳), that _represents the time since the `requestAnimationFrame()` started running_. regardless of how fast or slow your device might be.

 ```js
 let startTime = null;